fwuffyboi/peek/README.md

 ### What is Peek?
 Peek is a simple and insanely fast utility tool designed for Linux servers that allows quick monitoring of server usage statistics.

-This application is designed to be used on a server, however it may also be used on a personal computer.
+This application is designed to be used on a linux server, however it may also be used on a (Linux-based) personal computer.

 ### Features